Digital-Banana/digital-banana.github.io/_posts/2019-09-16-first-post.md

 I created this blog in order to spread my knowledge, to learn new things and to get better at what I do.
 Having recently finished my Bachelor's Degree, I think this is a good way to continue learning.
 It's time to work on *real* projects now.

-What I have planned for the remainder of 2019 -- as there are only three and a half months left in 2019 -- is to get this blog up and running properly and post something new at least twice a week.
+What I have planned for the remainder of 2019 -- as there are only three and a half months left in 2019 -- is to get this blog up and running properly and post something new at least once a week.
 I'd like to explore and create visualizations specifically for this blog, but also talk about good creations and good creators I find in the wild.

 Together with my new job, running this blog and doing my own thing in my spare time I'll be busy for quite a while. :)